seed-hypermedia/mintter/docs/docs/frontend-dev-setup.md

 ## ./dev scripts

-Because Mintter uses multiple tools with multiple languages, we set a file with all the local scripts you can run to setup, build, validate and test the project.
+Because Seed uses multiple tools with multiple languages, we set a file with all the local scripts you can run to setup, build, validate and test the project.

 ## Desktop app